Logan County Schools (Kentucky)

 Logan County Schools is a school district based in Russellville, Kentucky, United States.
-It serves Logan County, Kentucky excluding PK-6 in the city of Russellville which is served by the Russellville Independent School system.
+It serves Logan County, Kentucky, excluding K-12 institutions in the city of Russellville, which are served by the Russellville Independent School system.

+School board

+The Logan County School Board is composed of five elected members that represent their respective communities of Adairville, Auburn, Chandler's, Lewisburg, and Olmstead.
+The current superintendent and assistant superintendent are Dr. Dan Costellow, Ed.D, and Ben Kemplin.
+The board consists of: